j-sneh/SentenceGeneration/proposal.md

 # FINAL PROJECT PROPOSAL

 ## LEADING QUESTION
-How can we use graphs to identify semantic patterns within a text-based corpus?
+How can we use graphs to identify the most commonly used words within a text-based corpus?

 ## HIGH-LEVEL SUMMARY
 Given any text-based data (books, scripts, transcripts, etc), our program should be able to preprocess the data in such a way that it can “generate” sentences that replicate those of the corpus, based off the frequency of predecessor-successor pairs.
 Data input will be taken as a .txt file, and a CLI will be used for user IO.
 We’ll use a data processing algorithm to convert our .txt into a graph, Floyd’s algorithm to check for valid inputs, and a SSSP algorithm to determine  the “most typical” sentence starting from a given word.
 These sentences may not have any semantic meaning, but are simply representations of the most commonly chained-together words.
 This is an interesting experiment in analyzing vocabulary, and word/phrase usage, along with being a form of naive text prediction.